gt-coar/gt-coar-lab/ROADMAP.md

-# GT-COAR-Lab Roadmap
+# GTCOARLab Roadmap

 > TBD

 ---

-> Copyright (c) 2020 University System of Georgia and GT-COAR-Lab Contributors
+> Copyright (c) 2020 University System of Georgia and GTCOARLab Contributors
 > Distributed under the terms of the BSD-3-Clause License